SharePoint/sp-dev-docs/docs/spfx/roadmap.md

 ## On-premises support

-- Shipping as part of Feature Pack
+- Shipping as part of Feature Pack 2 for SharePoint 2016
 - Similar feature capabilities as in SharePoint Online
 - Target is to provide common development platform across on-premises and the cloud
-- Leveraging modern toolchain and open source on “legacy” environments
+- Leveraging modern toolchain and open source on on-premises environments
 - Targeting SharePoint 2016 version during calendar year 2017

+## General improvements

+- Easy access to Graph API to access user specific information (GraphHttpClient in dev preview)
+- Site collection app catalog with tenant level control for enabling easier solution deployed

 ## Client-side web parts++ and add-ins

-- Easy access to Graph API to access user specific information
 - Supporting more complex scenarios and interactions with web parts
     - Part-to-part communication
 	- JS Framework isolation